Charlotte Lennox

 Charlotte Lennox, née Ramsay (c.
-1729 – 4 January 1804), was a Scottish author and a literary and cultural critic, whose publishing career flourished in London.
+1729 – 4 January 1804), was a Scottish writer and a literary and cultural critic, whose publishing career flourished in London.
 Best known for her novel The Female Quixote (1752), she was frequently praised for her genius and literary skill.
 As a result, Sir Joshua Reynolds painted her portrait and she was featured in "The Nine Living Muses of Great Britain" in 1778.
 Samuel Johnson declared her superior to all other female writers, and Henry Fielding said that she "excelled Cervantes."
 Her pioneering study of Shakespeare's source material is still cited and her magazine (1760–1761) is the focus of "The Lady's Museum Project."

 Life

 Lennox was born in Gibraltar.
 Her father, James Ramsay of Dalhousie, was a Scottish captain in the British Army, and her mother, Catherine, née Tisdall (died 1765), was Scottish and Irish.
 She was baptized Barbara Charlotte Ramsay.
 Very little direct information on her pre-public life is available, and biographers have extrapolated from her first novel such elements as seem semi-autobiographical.
 Charlotte lived the first ten years of her life in England before her father, who was a lieutenant in the guards, moved the family to Albany, New York in 1738, where he was lieutenant-governor.
 He died in 1742.

 Lennox's experiences in the colonies probably inspired her first and last novels, Harriot Stuart (1750) and Euphemia (1790).
 Around the age of 13, she was sent to be a companion to her maternal aunt Mary Lucking in London, but on her arrival she found that the son of her future guardian had died and the arrangement was no longer suitable.
 Instead, Charlotte's writing seems to have caught the attention of Lady Isabella Finch, who had an extensive library and offered her protection.

 Lennox's first volume of poetry, Poems on Several Occasions, published in 1747, was dedicated to Lady Isabella and centred partly on themes of female friendship and independence.
 She might have been offered a position at court, but this was forestalled by her marriage to Alexander Lennox, and her decision to take up acting and to publish her works (and thereby earn her own income).
 Her husband's only known employment was in the customs office from 1773 to 1782, and this was reported to be as a benefice of the Duke of Newcastle as a reward for his wife.
 He also claimed to be the proper heir to the Earl of Lennox in 1768, but the House of Lords rejected his claims, possibly on the basis of bastardy.
 Charlotte mentioned his "birth misfortunes" in a letter.